traveloka-archive/react-accio/README.md

 </Accio>
 ```

-### Refetch without defer/trigger
+### Using fetchKey prop

-Use fetchKey props if you want to trigger fetch based on your props.
+Use fetchKey prop if you want to re-trigger fetch based on your props.
-This example will trigger fetch when url props change:
+This example will trigger fetch when prop `url` change:

 ```jsx
 function fetchKey(props) {